 The GMO labeling debate continues to heat up around the country.
 Consumers want to know what they are eating.

-We’ve compiled a list of 5 foods you’ll want to avoid; foods that commonly contain genetically modified ingredients.
+We’ve compiled a list of five foods you’ll want to avoid if you’re concerned about GMOs.
+These foods commonly contain genetically modified ingredients.
 Keep this list handy the next time you go grocery store shopping.

 - Soy is another common ingredient in food though it sometimes ranks lower in the ingredient list and is found in lesser quantities.
 Of all the soybean crops less than 10 percent are NOT genetically modified.
 Soy is often a staple in certain diets so making sure you consume organic soy is important to your health.
 You should purchase organic soy milk and tofu to avoid this GMO.
 Soy is also found in meal replacements, dietary supplements, sauces like teriyaki and Worcestershire, dips, mayo, and even peanut butter.

 - Sugar Beets have been genetically modified to be resistant to the pesticide Glyphosate.
 In 2011, 95 percent of the sugar beet crops in the United States were planted with genetically modified seeds.
-Sugar beets are used as a substitute for sugar cane, and became popular in the use in food for over 100 years because it can grow in non-tropical climates (unlike sugar cane).
+Used as a substitute for sugar cane, sugar beets became popular in the use in food because they can grow in non-tropical climates (unlike sugar cane).
 Sugar beets are commonly seen listed in ingredients lists as sugar, inverted sugar syrup, caramel, caramel color, and sugar beet syrup.
 Sugar that you bake with may also be made from sugar beets, look for organic sugar or cane sugar.

 - Squash mostly the summer variety commonly called zucchini.
 This plant has been modified to withstand large amounts of insecticides but still grow.
 So while this item is not necessarily an ingredient in many items it is something we commonly eat in the summer and early fall.
 Purchase organic summer squash at your grocery store or farmers market.

-- Canola oil should be avoided because it is a by product of the rapeseed (there is a no such thing as a “canola” to extract the oil from).
-Canola was originally used as a commercial product for lipstick, soap and candles.
-Instead of purchasing canola oil for your cooking substitute olive oil for low temperature cooking and coconut oil for high temperature cooking.
+- Canola oil should be avoided because it is a by-product of the rapeseed (there is no such thing as a “canola” to extract the oil from).
+Canola was originally used as a commercial product for lipstick, soap, and candles.
+Instead of purchasing canola oil for your cooking substitute olive oil for low-temperature cooking and coconut oil for high-temperature cooking.

 Feature image courtesy of Dricker94